GG Bridge main photo

 Cape Blanco is home to the Cape Blanco Lighthouse, a 245-foot-tower that was first lit in 1870.
 It’s the oldest lighthouse on Oregon coast.

 The cape is level land that sits 245 feet above the ocean, so it affords some tremendous views.
 It has an all-time record high temperature of only 85 degrees and gets 75 inches of rain a year.
 Winds during the winter storms can reach 75 mph to 100 mph.
-One gust was recorded at 145 mph in 1962.
+One gust was recorded at 145 miles per hour in 1962.

 Ship Wrecks and Forgiveness